Orwell Astronomical Society (Ipswich)

 In 1978, OASI member Alan Smith started running an all-sky camera.
 Unfortunately, a combination of slow optics and increasing levels of light pollution meant that, by 1986, the camera was producing few good results and Alan ceased operations.

-Fast-forward 32 years to 2018 and imaging technology has made huge strides: chemical film is a distant memory, imaging is all-electronic and sensitivities are vastly superior to those possible with the earlier equipment.
-Alan decided to reprise the all-sky camera using modern technology.
+Fast-forward 32 years to 2018 and imaging technology had made huge strides: chemical film was a distant memory, imaging was all-electronic and sensitivities were vastly superior to those possible with the earlier equipment.
+Alan reprised the all-sky camera using modern technology.
 Later, James Appleton and Martin Richmond-Hardy also began running all-sky cameras.
 Capturing images from different locations enabled triangulation of meteor trails to estimate the trajectories of the bodies.
 (The methodology used for triangulation is that of [1] as implemented in [2], with some modifications.)
-In late 2021, Martin joined the UK Meteor Network (UKMON); his UKMON images are available here.

 A selection of images from the cameras is below.
-Description of the cameras themselves.
+The cameras.

 Details